 Mindset

 You show up.
 You care.
-You give everything you have to every class.
+You give everything you have.

 It's probably not your skills.
 You've trained.
 You know your exercises.
 You understand the body well enough to teach safely and with intention.